Maximum likelihood estimation for discrete exponential families and random graphs: Applications

 are independent with symmetric Bernoulli distribution.
 Then $\tau_1,\ldots,\tau_k$ are independent, and

 for $j=1,\ldots,k$.
-The result follows from Eisenberg \cite{MR2382066}. \end{proof} In Section~\ref{sec:codim_one} we will return to Rademacher functions, but for now we focus on exponential families of random graphs, a major motivation for this paper.
+The result follows from Eisenberg \cite{MR2382066}. \end{proof} In Section~\ref{sec:codim_one} we return to Rademacher functions, but for now we turn to exponential families of random graphs, a major motivation for this work.

-\subsection{Random graphs}
+\section{Random graphs}

-Discrete exponential families allow us to model some random graphs.
-We will characterize the existence of MLE in such context.
-Let us start with introducing some notation.